RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/01_Task.en.md

 ![img](./img/task_script.png "task_script")

-The script property is a select box.
-You can choose from the files that exist in the Task component.
+The script property is a select box that lets you choose from among the files in the Task component.

 __About Task Component Execution Results__
 The success or failure of the Task component is determined by the return value of the specified script.
 (0: Normal end, other than 0: Abnormal end)